 The truth is these devices have quite a wide range of uses, including serving as item counters, burglar alarms, radiation thermometers, and even gas analyzers.
 In fact, some of the tools we’ve discussed above are combined with infrared sensors for an even better performance.

 However, these sensors can also be implemented in manufacturing, construction, and other similar settings.
-After all, companies operating in the industrial sphere often own expensive tools and assets which need to be accounted for.
+After all, companies operating in the industrial sphere often own expensive tools and assets that need to be accounted for.

 Unsurprisingly, air quality sensors can also swiftly detect gas leaks.
 Thus, preventing dangerous accidents and keeping the workplace in optimal conditions.